New Student Resources

 - DrexelOne Portal – During your time at Drexel, you will utilize DrexelOne (our student portal) for all your administrative needs such as your email, class scheduling, eBill payments, event registrations, and student action checklists.

-- Office of Equality and Diversity – Mutual respect goes a long way.
-That is one reason why the Office of Equality and Diversity (OED) is committed to promoting, supporting and providing resources to sustain a living, learning, and working environment of diversity, equality, fairness, inclusion, and respect where all members of the University community are valued.
+- Office for Institutional Equity and Inclusive Culture – Mutual respect goes a long way.
+That is one reason why the Office for Institutional Equity and Inclusive Culture (EIC) is committed to promoting, supporting and providing resources to sustain a living, learning, and working environment of diversity, equality, fairness, inclusion, and respect where all members of the University community are valued.

 - Fraternity and Sorority Life – With more than 30 chapters and 1,500 undergraduates that participate in our fraternities and sororities, you may find that it's right for you, too.
 They even provide support in academic development, event planning, chapter management, and student safety adherence.